 This contribution adds usage of networkCoordinated attribute of <schedule> resource in the procedures such as the Network Parameter Configuration and monitoring events with the 3GPP underlying network.

 Since the procedures such as the Network Parameter Configuration and Monitoring events deal with the <schedule> resource and also have the <schedule> resource updated based on the response/notification report, this attribute can act as one of the criteria/trigger to perform these procedures with the 3GPP network.

+R01 contains agreements from ARC#32

 -----------------------Start of change 1-------------------------------------------